Your money mindset greatly influences how you handle your finances and, ultimately, your future financial success and stability.

 This was a huge eye-opener for us.
 We saw that we were just blowing our money on ridiculous stuff.
 Fast food was our definite pain point.
 You’ll probably be shocked at the unnecessary spending you’re doing too!

 Budgeting every month is crucial for a healthy money mindset.
-A budget will help you organize and plan where you want your money to go.
+A zero-based budget will help you organize and plan where you want your money to go.
 By creating a monthly budget, you’ll be able to do more with your money, like pay off debt, save money, or spend on what makes you happy.

 Track your spending